-After one meal with my garlic herb butter, your family will never want to use another butter again.
+After one meal with my Garlic Herb Butter for Steak your family will never want to use another butter again.
 Fresh herbs, minced garlic, and your favorite salted butter come together in minutes to create the perfect topping in this easy-to-make recipe.

 I think that might just be one of the many reasons why they love going to Grandma’s house so much.
 Unlimited bread and butter at dinner.
 Unsalted butter can taste bland and add little to a meal, though.
 If you want to kick things up a notch at the dinner table, creating my garlic herb butter is the quickest, simplest way maximize flavor.

 My garlic herb butter is what’s called a compound butter—basically, a butter with add-ins.
 In just a few minutes, you’ll take a stick of salted butter, mix in some parsley and garlic, and have something brand-new for your loved ones.
 Throw this garlic herb butter on everything: seafood, veggies, toast…in my opinion, it’s also the very best compound butter for steak you’ll ever have.
 It’s also the same garlic herb compound butter I use to finish off my swordfish steaks.

 I also include a recipe on how to make fresh butter from scratch below.
 I remember the first time I made homemade butter.
 I believe I was in preschool, and it was around Thanksgiving.
 My teacher, Mrs Maghinity, poured heavy cream into a well sealed Tupperware.
 All of my classmates, and I sat in a circle in her classroom and we each took turns, one by one, “churning the butter”.

 We shook the butter until we could not shake it any longer.
 I would imagine that this was a teachable moment about how the pilgrims made their feast for Thanksgiving.
 At the same time a great way to waste the bountifulness of energy coming from 10+ four year olds.